 - Look over the Academic Dates and Deadlines Calendar and be aware of add/drop and withdrawal deadlines for the upcoming semester.

 During your appointment:

-- Be at a computer with an Internet connection if your appointment is on the phone so you can look at your program information in your college catalog or Degree Works (in your UAOnline account) during the discussion of placement and what courses to take.
+- Be at a computer with an Internet connection if your appointment is on the phone or over Zoom so you can look at your program information in the catalog or Degree Works (in your UAOnline account) during the discussion of placement and what courses to take.

 - Ask for written documentation of the specific course numbers and titles you need to

 take (e.g. MATH A105 Intermediate Algebra and ENGL A111 Introduction to Composition)